Avaiga/taipy-getting-started-gui/step_03/ReadMe.md

 - An input that changes the value *text* automatically.

-Taipy GUI manages everything.
-To go further into Taipy GUI, let's consider the concept of **state**.
+Taipy GUI manages everything in the background.

+To go further with Taipy GUI, let's introduce the concept of **state**.
+Thanks to this state concept, Taipy natively provides multi-user GUI apps.

 ## Multi-user - state